seiyoshida-lab/seiyoshida-lab.github.io/_pages/members.md

         <td style="font-size:18px" width="200">
             <B>Lian Li</B><br>
             <a href="">lilian523"at"nankai.edu.cn</a><br>
-            I received my Ph.D from Nankai University, in 2013, then moved to the General Hospital of Tianjin Medical University as a Research Associate.
-During 2016 to 2019, I worked as a Postdoc Fellow in University of Pittsburgh Medical Center (UPMC) and The Ohio State University Wexner Medical Center.
-From 2020, I have started my studies as an associate professor in Nankai University.
+            I received my Ph.D. from Nankai University, in 2013, then moved to the General Hospital of Tianjin Medical University as a Research Associate.
+From 2016 to 2019, I worked as a Postdoc Fellow at the University of Pittsburgh Medical Center (UPMC) and The Ohio State University Wexner Medical Center.
+From 2020, I have started my studies as an associate professor at Nankai University.
 Now I have taken charge of two NSFC grants as PI and published SCI papers on JEM and other journals.<br>
         </td>
     </tr>
     <tr>